Soluna Holdings, Inc. Announce - GuruFocus.com

 Safe Harbor Statement

 This announcement contains forward-looking statements.
 These statements are made under the "safe harbor" provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 These forward-looking statements can be identified by terminology such as "will," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," "confident" and similar statements.
-These forward-looking statements include, among others, statements relating to Soluna’s plans to consummate its proposed public offering and the intended use of proceeds therefrom.
+These forward-looking statements include, among others, statements relating to the completion of the public offering and the intended use of proceeds therefrom.
 Actual results may differ materially from those projected or implied in these forward-looking statements.
-Factors that may cause such a difference include, without limitation, risks and uncertainties related to whether or not Soluna will be able to raise capital through the sale of shares of common stock, the final terms of the proposed offering, market and other conditions, the satisfaction of customary closing conditions related to the proposed public offering and the impact of general economic, industry or political conditions in the United States or internationally.
-There can be no assurance that Soluna will be able to complete the proposed public offering on the anticipated terms, or at all.
+Factors that may cause such a difference include, without limitation, risks and uncertainties related to the satisfaction of customary closing conditions related to the offering, the intended use of proceeds from the offering and the impact of general economic, industry or political conditions in the United States or internationally.
 You should not place undue reliance on these forward-looking statements.
-Additional risks and uncertainties relating to the proposed offering, Soluna and its business can be found under the caption “Risk Factors” included in Soluna’s Annual Report on Form 10-K for the year ended December 31, 2021, Soluna’s preliminary prospectus supplement to be filed with the SEC on October 21, 2022, and other filings that Soluna may make with the SEC in the future.
+Additional risks and uncertainties relating to the proposed offering, Soluna and its business can be found under the caption “Risk Factors” included in Soluna’s Annual Report on Form 10-K for the year ended December 31, 2021, Soluna’s preliminary prospectus supplement filed with the SEC on October 21, 2022 and the final prospectus supplement to be filed with the SEC, and other filings that Soluna may make with the SEC in the future.
 Any forward-looking statements contained in this press release speak only as of the date hereof, and Soluna expressly disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.